Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Introduction

+This direction-finding capability constitutes the primary contribution of this work: once the transmitter-to-receiver direction is known, it directly enables beam steering toward the receiver to maximize the link signal-to-noise ratio (SNR) for a subsequent communication or ranging measurement.
+As an extension for full 3D positioning, a single additional cooperative measurement with the LED steered toward the estimated direction and the PD reoriented in the opposite direction from the estimated one, recovers the LED-to-PD distance, completing the 3D position estimate.
+Unlike prior single-LED approaches that require continuous PD rotation \cite{Liu2022, Wang2024, Shi2025}, the direction-finding stage requires zero receiver movement, and the entire beam-steering complexity resides in the infrastructure.

-In this work, we study a novel model-based beam–steered single-LED single-PD OWP architecture for 3D indoor localization.
-The main contributions are summarized as follows: \begin{itemize} \item A novel single-LED single-PD 3D OWP framework that achieves full 3D localization without receiver rotation, camera sensing, or PD arrays, enabled by steering the optical beam of a single LED in $K$ different directions. \item Cramér–Rao lower bound (CRLB) / position error bound (PEB) analysis for a composite observation model.
-We derive Fisher-information expressions, and we characterize identifiability and Fisher information matrix (FIM) rank conditions as a function of \(K\). \item Genetic algorithm (GA)-based orientation-set design.
-We cast the transmitter orientation selection as a GA optimization that minimizes the root-mean-square error (RMSE) of PEB over a 3D testbed, yielding practical design rules for the choice of \(K\) and set of orientations. \item Closed-form linear direction estimators.
-Using a ratio-based linearization, we develop a statistically efficient generalized least squares (GLS) estimator, and a lightweight weighted least squares (WLS) approximation, and we evaluate their computational latency.
+The main contributions are summarized as follows: \begin{itemize} \item A novel single-LED single-PD 3D OWP framework that achieves full 3D localization without camera sensing or PD arrays, by shifting the spatial diversity from the receiver to the transmitter through $K$ steered beam orientations.
+We prove that all proposed direction-finding estimators, namely the generalized least squares (GLS), weighted least squares (WLS) and nonlinear least-squares (NLS) estimators, are mathematically independent of the receiver orientation $\mathbf{n}_r$, enabling direction finding without receiver pose knowledge. \item Direction error bound (DEB) and position error bound (PEB) analysis.
+We derive Fisher-information matrix (FIM) expressions, define the DEB as the Cramér--Rao lower bound (CRLB) for the angular direction error on $\mathbb{S}^2$, and characterize identifiability and FIM rank conditions as a function of $K$. \item Genetic algorithm (GA)-based orientation-set design.
+We cast the transmitter orientation selection as an offline GA optimization that minimizes the root-mean-square (RMS) DEB over a 3D testbed, yielding practical design rules for the choice of $K$ and the set of orientations. \item Closed-form linear direction estimators.
+Using a ratio-based linearization of the Lambertian power model, we develop a statistically efficient GLS direction estimator and a lightweight WLS approximation, both solvable via a single $3\times3$ eigendecomposition with microsecond-level latency. \item An iterative NLS direction estimator that fits the normalized Lambertian model on $\mathbb{S}^2$.
+This estimator is also $\mathbf{n}_r$-independent through power normalization, and achieves direction-finding accuracy closest to the DEB. \end{itemize}